 - 12% came in the form of charitable assistance;

 - 25% were covered by hospitals.
-The unknown part of this stems from EMTALA - the Emergency and Active Labor Act - a federal law that requires hospitals to treat emergency patients regardless of their ability to pay.
+An unknown part of this stems from EMTALA - the Emergency Care and Active Labor Act - a federal law that requires hospitals to treat emergency patients regardless of their ability to pay.

 In the period from 2013 to 2018, the average daily level of uninsured fell by 35% (according to the National Health Survey, the level fell from 14,4 to 9,4%).
 It can be assumed that the level of uncompensated assistance will decline in direct proportion.
 However, according to the American Hospital Association, the volume of free medical care in hospitals decreased by only 18% between 2013 and 2017, although the average percentage of uninsured for the same period decreased by 37%.

 Between 2013 and 2019, uncompensated care expenses decreased by 16,9%, which is approximately $ 10,5 billion in unpaid care expenses in 2019, funded as follows:

 - $ 2,4 billion - state and local taxpayers;

 - $ 2,6 billion - hospital charity / bad debt, possibly reallocated to private patients;

 Federal taxpayers.
 Most federal funding occurs indirectly through various federal programs that fund institutions, rather than individuals.
 These include hospitals (Medicaid / Medicare DSH payments) and community medical centers and free clinics.

 Hospital Charity / Bad Debt.
 There is a clearer distinction between genuine charity and bad debts than in the past when very different methods were used in hospitals to distinguish between situations where the patient did not have to pay (charitable help) and was not able to pay (bad debt).